gycc7253/nusmu/README.md

 # The Study Group Guide
 The Study Group is an online study platform that provides public study room for university students to study together.
-With the help of our app, in this difficult times of COVID-19, our target audience is granted capacity to socialize, making new friends and maintaining relationship with existing friends.
+In this difficult times of COVID-19, our target audience is granted capacity to socialize with the help of our app, making new friends and maintaining relationship with existing friends.
 ## Features
 Lobby